emmy3000/FusionFinance/README.md

     app.run(debug=True)

 ```
+*N.B*:
-*N.B*:Also you'd have include the If-Name statement beneath the route decorator function 2 line spaces apart which
+- You'll have include the `If-Name statement` beneath the route decorator function which signals the interpreter
-signals the interpreter to treat this module as the `main()` which indicating that soon as the program completes its
+to treat the module as `main()` indicating that soon as the program completes its execution the module will serve
-execution cycle the module will serve as its point of exit on termination.
+as its point of exit on termination.
-- class Flask will call its method `run()` with the argument `debug=True` passed to it in order to ensure the server
+- class Flask then calls its method `run()` with the argument `debug=True` passed to it activating it in DEBUG MODE
-continues running regardless of any modifications it detects in its developement cycle.
+  ensuring the server continues running regardless of any modification it detects during the project's developement
+  cycle.